 Conservation benefit: Support of a 123,553-acre marine protected area

 Mayalibit is a large bay that deeply notches the island of Waigeo in Raja Ampat, Indonesia.
-This nutrient-rich, mangrove-fringed bay has long been known as a feeding, breeding, and nursery ground for fishes and is home to a school of unidentified species of white dolphin.
-The area is also an important cultural and spiritual area for the indigenous Mayan people of Raja Ampat.
+This nutrient-rich, mangrove-fringed bay has long been known as a feeding, breeding, and nursery ground for fishes.
+It is also home to a school of unidentified species of white dolphin.
+The area is an important cultural and spiritual area for the indigenous Mayan people.

 - January 2010

 - Arnaz reports that the footpath in Warimak is 100% complete; about 300 meters of concrete foot path has been laid down to span all the homes of the village.

 - December 2009

 - Field representative Arnaz Mehta reports that the projects were completed in all nine villages with the majority of those villages experiencing no problems (Kalitoko, Go, Lopintol, Araway and...

 - As of November 2008, the footpaths at Warimak and Kalitoko were being completed, and materials were purchased to begin the remaining projects at Beo, Go and Lopintol.